Blueleaf/api/README.md

     % curl --user <token>:skip-password https://secure.blueleaf.com/api/v1/advisor.xml

 ## Requests
 All requests are scoped relative to the API token provided.
-API tokens may be generated at the administrator level across multiple advisors in a firm.
-Or they may be generated at the individual advisor level and show only the households that advisor may access.
+API tokens may be generated at the administrator level across multiple advisors in a firm or they may be generated at the individual advisor level and show only the households that advisor may access.

 ### Admin summary